programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 You can double-click each PDF to download a copy if you wish to explore the scan of the original yearbook.

-Next, the code will install several Python libraries we'll need later on.
+Next, the code will install several Python libraries you'll need later on.
 This step should take thirty seconds or so.

 ### Broad brushstrokes technical outline
 The following code builds dependencies and downloads needed data.
 We will cover many of the installed and imported libraries in greater detail below.
 Note as well that the exclamation mark before several lines is a special command in Colab to execute a bash command in a subshell.
 This code: